Hakone Shrine

 Kojiri Ryujin (Dragon) God Festival in Hakone (4th)

 An event dedicated to the enshrined Dragon of Lake Ashi.
-Enjoy the huge fireworks at the evening.
+Enjoy the huge fireworks in the evening.

 My 100 Best Moments in Japan